Dear Dr Tara J. Palmatier,

 Ending an engagement with this woman might feel like the end of the world, but it isn’t.
 Marrying this woman will be the beginning of the end of your world and then you will have to fight like hell when you later realize you should’ve listened to your instincts and said, “I don’t.”

-Shrink4Men community, what do you think?
+What do you think?
 Should Peter go through with the wedding?

 How many of you had similar concerns before marrying your high-conflict, abusive personality disordered, abusive, controlling, crazy wives or husbands?
 What advice do you have for Peter?